aws/aws-encryption-sdk-c/README.md

 The Linux and Mac recipes install everything in the standard directories in /usr/local.
 The Windows recipe installs everything in an install directory placed at the directory you are in when you start the build process.
-See the Tips and Tricks section at the end to change your installation directory if desired.
+To change the installation directory, if desired, see the Tips and Tricks section at the end of this README.

 You can do (Option 1) a C and C++ build, which will include integration with KMS, or you can do (Option 2) a C only build, which will not include integration with KMS.
 In places where